 Boiler steam and feedwater system construction in almost all CANDU stations uses carbon steel, copper alloys and nickel alloys.
 Each metal is susceptible to corrosion at a different pH level.
 A compromise pH of 8.8 to 9.3 is relatively safe for all metals involved.
-Chemical addition at the discharge of the condensate extraction pump ensures the appropriate pH level.
+Chemical addition of morpholine and/or hydrazine into the feedwater maintains the appropriate pH level.